-Hancock County Community Partnership Guidelines for Prevention and Wellness Grant Program Fiscal Year 2024 (July 1, 2023 - June 30, 2024)
+Hancock County Community Partnership Guidelines for Prevention and Wellness Grant Program Fiscal Year 2025 (July 1, 2024 - June 30, 2025)

-The Hancock County Community Partnership (Partnership) is pleased to make available funds for local prevention and wellness initiatives.
-These funds may be used to support prevention and wellness initiatives that promote health, safety, and reduce the likelihood of or delaying the onset of health-related problems for people of all ages (e.g. harmful substance use, mental illness, suicide ideation, problem gambling/gaming, process addictions).
+The Hancock County Community Partnership (Partnership) is offering grant funds for local prevention and wellness initiatives.
+These funds may be used to support prevention and wellness initiatives that promote health, wellness, safety, and/or reduce the likelihood of health-related problems for people of all ages (e.g. substance use, mental illness, suicide ideation, problem gambling/gaming, process addictions).
 Proposed initiatives must be congruent with the Partnership Prevention Model (see Attachment A).